Residential Heat Pump Rebates — Your Energy Advantage® Heat Pump Program

 - Variable Speed Heat Pump from electric furnace — existing site-built or manufactured home — $1,000

-Manufactured Homes — Steel Crossover Duct Required.
+Manufactured Homes — Steel Crossover is not required, but is highly recommended.

-Ductless Heat Rebates for Single Family Residences
+Ductless Heat Pump Rebates for Single Family Residences

 A ductless heat pump system is a highly efficient system that is easily installed as a new primary heat source for electrically heated homes.
 Ductless systems have three major parts: an indoor unit mounted on a wall, and outdoor unit that sits on the ground and a remote control that controls the unit.
 The indoor and outdoor units are connected by a small bundle of cables, including a refrigerant line.
 These cables require a 3″ hole in the wall for installation.
 Ductless systems have an ultra-quiet fan that circulates air evenly throughout living areas, eliminating hot and cold spots.